Henderson Motorsports: Car No. 75 history

 1994 would see an all-new driver champion the No. 75 car, Doug Heveron.
 A Whelen Modified regular, the initial year of this experiment would be a mixed bag.
 He had two top 5 finishes, but had little to no success elsewhere and failed to qualify in three events.
 He would finish a dismal 27th in points.
 1995 would see a paring back from nearly full to part-time racing.
-The team would re-enlist Rick Wilson for a third time, but by then the magic was lost in the pairing and he would only have two top 10's to match his amount of DNQs.
+The team would re-enlist Rick Wilson for a third time, but by then the magic was lost in the pairing and he would only have two top-ten's to match his amount of DNQs.
 1996 would see a return from Heveron, and the team would attempt to run the full schedule.
-After one top 10 to match 2 DNQ's a little over halfway in the season, however, the team would move to part-time.
+After one top-ten to match two DNQ's a little over halfway in the season, however, the team would move to part-time.
 They would fail to qualify three of the four races attempted after this point.
 1997-2001 would see them enter and make fewer and fewer races as the years passed.
 The No. 75 would be primarily piloted by Wilson and newcomer Kelly Denton.
-The best finish for the team during this timeframe would be a 5th at the second 1997 Bristol race, by Rick Wilson.
-This would turn out to be the final top 5 for the No. 75.
+The best finish for the team during this timeframe would be a fifth at the second 1997 Bristol race, by Rick Wilson.
+This would turn out to be the final top-five for the No. 75.

 2002-03 would be a last hurrah for the No. 75 team.
 The team would sign Butch Miller on for an extended part-time schedule, the first time Miller had driven for the No. 75 since the 1993 season.
-The team would make all but one of their scheduled races, with a best finish of 15th at the first Bristol race.
+The team would make all but one of their scheduled races, with a best finish of fifteenth at the first Bristol race.
 2003 would see the team hiring Jay Sauter and increasing their schedule for the final time.
 Again only failing to make one race, this time the Daytona opener, the team would go from seven to ten made races.
-Sauter would be up and down throughout the year but would record the team's final top 10 with a 9th at Nashville.
-2004 would limit Sauter and the No. 75 to six made races out of seven attempts and their last top 15 at Richmond.
-The next three years would see them make only one race a year, and a crash at the first Bristol race of 2007 would mark the end of the No. 75 in the Busch series.
+Sauter would be up and down throughout the year but would record the team's final top-ten with a ninth at Nashville.
+2004 would limit Sauter and the No. 75 to six made races out of seven attempts and their last top-fifteen at Richmond.
+The next three years would see them make only one race a year, and a crash at the first Bristol race of 2007 would mark the end of the No. 75 in the Busch Series.
 Brad Teague, the team's first-ever driver in 1982 with the No. 15 and for the No. 75 in 1985, would end up competing in its last race as well while driving for Jimmy Means Racing.